8 Big Reasons to Invest in The Magic City Birmingham, AL

 As a real estate investor, you know that the market you choose can have a big impact on your returns.
 You also know to look for a market with high yields that has strong economic growth, with high employment and a low cost of living.
 What you may not know is that Birmingham, AL can deliver all that, and so much more!

-The Magic City has been undergoing a magical transformation over the past few years, making it both a great place to live and a great place to invest.
-In fact, both The New York Times and National Geographic have previously put the spotlight on Birmingham as a rising star with plenty of momentum, and that momentum has only grown over the past twelve months.
+The Magic City has been undergoing a cultural and economic renaissance over the past few years, making it both a great place to live and a great place to invest.
 With businesses investing billions, the Birmingham economy is booming and employment continues to rise.
-Our cultural cache is keeping up with industry’s brisk clip, as Birmingham’s culinary scene continues to draw acclaim - even being named Zagat’s No. 1 Up-and-Coming Food City .
-In addition to its world-class dining options and locally brewed craft beers, Birmingham boasts a lively theater scene, affordable real estate, and a surprisingly low cost of living.
+Our cultural cache is keeping up with industry’s brisk clip, as Birmingham’s culinary scene continues to draw acclaim – even being named one of Zagat’s Most Exciting Food Cities in 2017.
+In addition to its world–class dining options and locally brewed craft beers, Birmingham boasts a lively theater scene, affordable real estate, and a surprisingly low cost of living.

 If you thought Birmingham was just another Southern town, think again.
-Below, we’ll explore six major reasons the Magic City is one of the nation’s most promising markets for real estate investment.
+Below, we’ll explore eight major reasons the Magic City is one of the nation’s most promising markets for real estate investment.

 Steady, Consistent Growth